LaboratorioBioinformatica/MARVEL/README.md

 # MARVEL - Metagenomic Analysis and Retrieval of Viral Extended Sequences

 MARVEL is a pipeline for recovery of complete phage genomes from whole community shotgun metagenomic sequencing data.
-The tools was divided in three components:
+The tool was divided in three components:
    * **generate_bins_from_reads.py** - Generate bins from whole community shotgun reads
    * **marvel_bins.py** - Machine learning prediction of phage bins
    * **function_driven_analyses.py** - Analyze specific genes of interest within phage bins